DylanLi-Hang/SDS_taint_analyze_extension/README.md

-# Single C File Taint Path Annotate README
+# Single C File Taint Path Annotate

 This vscode extension uses [SVF Framework](https://github.com/SVF-tools/SVF) and according to the [teaching materials](https://github.com/SVF-tools/Teaching-Software-Analysis) to create the vscode extension which can highlight the taint path of single .c file.